National Care Planning Council

 Technology & Remote Monitoring

 This article discusses assistive technology, which is the use of devices to help with disability.
 Some of this equipment, labeled as durable medical equipment by Medicare, will be covered by Medicare.
 Such things as bed lifts, wheelchairs and scooters as an example.
 Also a variety of disability aids and help are discussed.
+Another area of interest is remote monitoring of loved ones at home and the use of alarm or medical alert devices.

 Article: Technology & Remote Monitoring